mbats/mbats.github.io/_posts/2022-02-04-happy-new-year.markdown

 ![image](/img/2022.01.0/sizenodedef.png)
 ![image](/img/2022.01.0/sizenode.png)

-It is now possible to define border nodes in web studio definition.
+It is now possible to define border nodes in the web studio definition.

 ![image](/img/2022.01.0/bordernode.png)